jpowell-nsu/cis3300/README.md

 Example code for learning purposes in CIS 3300.

-The purpose of these projects is to learn Java code and programming concepts.
-It is not considered perfect or tested code, and is not meant to be the best or most efficient way of doing something (in fact, I know it is not in most cases).
-It should not be used in production environments, and should not be criticized without knowing the full context of the lessons.
+These projects aim to teach the fundamentals of Java programming and coding skills.
+They are not polished or fully tested and are not meant to be the most optimal or efficient solutions (I acknowledge they often are not).
+They should not be employed in production settings or judged without considering the complete context.

 ## Getting Started